-Memory training and optimization are also key functions of the firmware during the romstage.
-This process involves adjusting memory settings, such as timings, frequencies, and voltages, to ensure that the installed memory modules operate efficiently and stably.
-This step is crucial for achieving optimal performance, especially when dealing with large amounts of RAM and many CPU cores, as supported by the KGPE-D16.
-We'll see that in detail during the next chapter.
+The firmware also configures the Advanced Programmable Interrupt Controller (APIC), which manages how the processor handles interrupts to ensure the system can respond efficiently to hardware and software events.
+Lastly, it sets up the routing for HyperTransport (HT) technology, a high-speed communication protocol used for data exchange between the processor and the northbridge, ensuring that data flows smoothly between these components.
+Memory training and optimization are key functions of the firmware.
+During this process, the firmware adjusts memory settings, such as timings, frequencies, and voltages, to ensure that the installed memory modules operate efficiently and stably.
+This step is crucial for achieving optimal performance, especially when dealing with large amounts of RAM for a large amount of CPU cores, as supported by the KGPE-D16.